-Sea Kayaking Baja: Books & Resources for your Vacation in Mexico
+Sea Kayaking Mexico: Books & Resources for Your Kayak Vacation in Baja

 We’ve put together a collection or books and other resources for folks who are going sea kayaking in Baja with us.
 We think that these resources will enhance your kayak vacation in Mexico.

 A Baja Kayaking Naturalist’s Book Shelf

 Behrens, David.
 1991.
 Pacific Coast Nudibranchs.
 Sea Challengers.
 (Fascinating pictorial of the bizarre seaslugs.)